hippolascage/hippolascage.github.io/_posts/2019-01-24-a-valuable-lesson-in-values-driven-conversations.md

 Using these prompts I can consider the solution from the client's perspective.
 Once I've considered the Features, Advantages and Benefits, I can be confident I am presenting a solution which addresses a genuine need on the part of my customer.

-Let's break down the argument for ceramic cups in this way:
+Let's break down an argument for ceramic cups with a FAB statement:
 * Feature: the cup has a handle
 * Advantage: you don't need to grip a paper cup full of hot tea or coffee directly
 * Benefit: your employees hands are protected from burns